Yukairi/simple-discord-bot/README.md

 # simple-discord-bot
+REMEMBER THAT DISCORD BOT TOKEN IS DIFFERENT FROM EVERYONE, IT IS A UNIQUE TOKEN THAT SHOULDNT BE ALLOWED TO BE SHARED PUBLICLY
 '''
 Example usage:

 message = hello
 output = 'I am the hydro archon of Fontaine, :sparkles: Focalors :sparkles: The god of justice who is loved and adored by many...'